jerch/node-sixel/README.md

 The default limit is set rather high (hardcoded to 128 MB) and can be adjusted in the decoder options as `memoryLimit` in bytes.
 You should always adjust that value to your needs.

-During chunk decoding the memory usage can be tracked with `memoryUsage`.
-Other than `memoryLimit`, this value also accounts the static memory taken by the wasm module, thus is slightly higher and closer to the real usage of the decoder.
+During chunk decoding the memory usage can be further tracked with `memoryUsage`.
+Other than `memoryLimit`, this value also accounts the static memory taken by the wasm instance, thus is slightly higher and closer to the real usage of the decoder.
 Note that the decoder will try to pre-allocate the pixel array, if it can derive the dimensions early, thus `memoryUsage` might not change anymore for subsequent chunks after an initial jump.
 If re-allocation is needed during decoding, the decoder will hold up to twice